apigee/devrel/tools/apigee-envoy-quickstart/extension/README.md

     kubectl get svc istio-ingressgateway -n $ISTIO_GATEWAY_NS
     ```

-1. **Overwrite the service details that has to be exposed outside the mesh, if different from the service deployed in the starter kit (httpbin application)**
+1. **Overwrite the service details that has to be exposed outside the mesh, if different from the service (httpbin application) deployed in the [starter kit](https://github.com/apigee/devrel/tree/main/tools/apigee-envoy-quickstart#envoy-with-apigee-adapter-as-containers-within-kubernetes-platform)**
     ```bash
     export TARGET_HOST="httpbin.org"
     export TARGET_SERVICE_NAME="httpbin"